Florida–LSU football rivalry: 2016: Hurricane delay II

 This game was originally scheduled to be played in Gainesville on October 8, but due to Hurricane Matthew, the game was canceled.
 After much deliberation between Florida Athletic Director Jeremy Foley, LSU Athletic Director Joe Alleva and SEC Commissioner Greg Sankey, both schools agreed to play the game on November 19 in Baton Rouge, with Florida hosting the 2017 (originally scheduled to play in Baton Rouge) and 2018 matchups in Gainesville.

 The first half was a defensive battle, with LSU leading 7–3.
 The Tigers drove the ball inside the Florida 5-yard line to start the second half but came away with zero points after a fumbled snap on a short field goal attempt resulted in a desperation throw by the holder that fell incomplete in the end zone.
 The Gators immediately took advantage of that LSU miscue on the very next play by scoring a 98-yard touchdown pass on first down from graduate transfer quarterback Austin Appleby to freshman receiver Tyrie Cleveland, who shook off an LSU defender while speeding to the end zone to take a 10–7 lead.
 After an exchange of punts, LSU scored a field goal to tie the game at 10.
-Florida kicker Eddy Pineiro then made a pair of field goals to give the Gators a 16–10 lead late in the fourth quarter, the second field goal being set up by an LSU lost fumble on a kickoff return.
+Florida kicker Eddy Piñeiro then made a pair of field goals to give the Gators a 16–10 lead late in the fourth quarter, the second field goal being set up by an LSU lost fumble on a kickoff return.